uhppoted/uhppoted-lib-dotnet/documentation/API/get-status.md

 ### Returns
-Returns `Ok` with the controller status record if the request was processed, or `Error`.
+Returns `Ok` with a (Status,Nuillable<Event>) tuple if the request was processed, or `Error`.
+The second tuple field is `null` if the controller does not have an event.

 A `Status` record includes the following fields:
 - `Door1Open` (`bool`): `true`if the door 1 open contact is set.